-Details of any government bodies or organisations with Foreign, Commonwealth & Development Office (FCDO)

-statutory authority for the safeguarding of children or King Charles Street
+Details of any government bodies or organisations with Foreign, Commonwealth & Development Office (FCDO) statutory authority for the safeguarding of children or adult King Charles Street London SW1A 2AH United Kingdom Telephone: 020 7008 5000 Summary of legislation governing Children Act 2004 welfare/safeguarding/protection of children and adults Care Act 2014 Legal age of consent 16 Legal age of marriage 16 although this requires consent of parents and guardians if a participant is under 18.

-adults London

-SW1A 2AH

-United Kingdom

-Telephone: 020 7008 5000

-If you think a child or adult is in immediate danger, call the

-police on 999.

-Summary of legislation governing Children Act 2004

-welfare/safeguarding/protection of children and adults Care Act 2014

-Legal age of consent 16

-Legal age of marriage 16 although this requires consent of parents and

-guardians if a participant is under 18.

-Community Attitudes, Customs & Practices (identify any practices such as early marriage, female genital mutilation etc. Give details of where this is known/believed to be particularly prevalent.
-Please also note any informal observations on attitudes or behaviours seen in country that may cause harm: n/a
+Community Attitudes, Customs & Practices (identify any practices such as early marriage, female genital mutilation etc.).
+Give details of where this is known/believed to be particularly prevalent.
+Please also note any informal observations regarding attitudes or behaviours seen in country that may cause harm: n/a